Mixed Graph Signal Analysis of Joint Image Denoising / Interpolation: Linear Denoisers and Interpolators

 \begin{proof} Symmetry means $\bPsi$ has real eigenvalues.
 Non-expansiveness and PDness mean $\bPsi$ is invertible with positive eigenvalues $0 < \lambda_k \leq 1, \forall k$.
 Thus, $\bPsi^{-1}$ exists and has positive eigenvalues $\{\lambda_k^{-1}\}$.
 Condition $\lambda_k \leq 1, \forall k$ means that $1 \leq \lambda_k^{-1}, \forall k$.
 Thus, the eigenvalues of $\bPsi^{-1} - \I_N$ are $\lambda_k^{-1}-1 \geq 0, \forall k$.
 This implies $\L = \mu^{-1} (\bPsi^{-1} - \I_N)$ is PSD, and thus quadratic objective \eqref{eq:MAP_denoise} is convex.
 Taking derivative w.r.t. $\x$ and setting it to zero, optimization \eqref{eq:MAP_denoise} has \eqref{eq:MAP_sol_denoise} as solution.
 Inserting $\L = \mu^{-1} (\bPsi^{-1} - \I_N)$ into \eqref{eq:MAP_sol_denoise}, we get $\x^* = \bPsi \y$, and thus $\bPsi$ is the resulting solution filter. \end{proof}

 \textbf{Remarks}: In the general case, PSD matrix $\L_g = \mu^{-1}(\bPsi^{-1} - \I_N)$ corresponding to non-expansive, symmetric and PD $\bPsi$ is a generalized graph Laplacian to a graph with positive / negative edges and self-loops.
-Nonetheless, Theorem\;\ref{thm:denoiser} states that, under ``mild" condition, a graph filter---solution to MAP problem \eqref{eq:MAP_denoise} regularized by an \textit{undirected} graph---is equally expressive as a linear denoiser $\bPsi$.
+Theorem\;\ref{thm:denoiser} states that, under ``mild" condition, a graph filter---solution to MAP problem \eqref{eq:MAP_denoise} with an \textit{undirected} graph smoothness prior---is equally expressive as a linear denoiser $\bPsi$.

 One benefit of Theorem\;\ref{thm:denoiser} is \textit{interpretability}: any linear denoiser $\bPsi$ satisfying the aforementioned requirements can now be interpreted as a \textit{graph filter} corresponding to an \textit{undirected} graph $\cG^u$, specified by $\L = \mu^{-1}(\bPsi^{-1} - \I_N)$, given that $\L$ is symmetric.
 In fact, \textit{bilateral filter} (BF) \cite{tomasi98} has been shown to be a graph filter in \cite{gadde13}, but Theorem\;\ref{thm:denoiser} provides a more general statement.